-Student A chievement Below Average Average Above Average Outstanding Class Students do not Students are largely Students speak Students are very active Participation participate actively in passive during the class, frequently during the during the class.
-They class, and even when but do provide informed class without the need ask questions or make directed do not responses to questions for the instructor to comments that help contribute to class when asked. stimulate their clarify and synthesize substantively.
-Alternatively, students participation.
-Their discussion, relate their The grade percentage are pro-active, but do contributions are of ideas or experiences to range for this level is not provide acceptable value, but the topic at hand, below 69.9% contributions of largely generic. contribute examples that essential value.
-The grade percentage are relevant, The grade percentage range for this level is acknowledge and extend range for this level is 80-89.9% the ideas of others and 70-79.9% relate content from class materials, readings and experiences to the discussions.
-The grade percentage range for this level is 90-100%
+Student A chievement Below Average Average Above Average Outstanding Class Students do not Students are largely Students speak Students are very active participate actively in class, and even when directed do not contribute to class substantively.
+The grade percentage range for this level is below 69.9% passive during the class, but do provide informed responses to questions when asked.
+Alternatively, students are pro-active, but do not provide contributions of essential value.
+The grade percentage frequently during the during the class.
+They ask questions or make comments that help clarify and synthesize discussion, relate their ideas or experiences to the topic at hand, contribute examples that are relevant, acknowledge and extend the ideas of others and relate content from class materials, readings and experiences to the discussions.
+The grade percentage range for this level is